rhizome884/gtc/README.md

 *Perform all of the steps in the Model Evaluation section before training a model*.
 The training procedure provided here is a simplified version of the procedure used to train the 5-class CNN on chromagram representations of synthetic guitar audio data.
 Once you have trained a model you can then test it using the code and synthetic/authentic guitar data provided in the Model Evaluation section.

 ### Download the training data
 The dataset used to train a 5-class chromagram model can be downloaded from [here](https://drive.google.com/drive/folders/1bs8kPQcPk3Mr6a4m1QlQVrEXbJ5ro7Mc?usp=drive_link).
-After the *train-set* folder has been downloaded and unzipped, put the folder inside the *gtc* directory.
+After the *train-sets* folder has been downloaded and unzipped, put the folder inside the *gtc* directory.

 ### Train Model
 Run model training on synthetic data in your local environment: